jaihuayen/jaihuayen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi I am Jai-Hua!
+Hi I am Jai-Hua (嘉華)!
 You can also called me Kevin.
 Welcome to my page!

-I am currently a second year Biostatistics Ph.D. student at University at Buffalo working with Dr. Douglas Landsittel.
+I am currently a second year Biostatistics Ph.D. student at [University at Buffalo](https://www.buffalo.edu) working with [Dr. Douglas Landsittel](https://publichealth.buffalo.edu/biostatistics/faculty-and-staff/faculty-directory.host.html/content/shared/sphhp/biostatistics/profiles/faculty/landsittel--douglas.html).

 I served as an Senior AI Software Engineer at [QNAP](https://www.qnap.com/en), where my primary focus lies in training computer vision models for such as image classification and Optical Character Recognition (OCR).
 Additionally, I contributed to deploy zero-shot language-image models like CLIP on our services.
 My responsibilities extend to deploying these models on edge AI runtimes.